MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/how-to-develop-kdnet-extensibility-modules.md

 KDNET extensibility modules must follow very stringent requirements in order to operate correctly.
 Because they are used for kernel debugging they will be called and executed when the system is holding off further execution of code.
 Generally, all of the processors in the system are locked up spinning in an IPI except for the processor that is communicating with the debugger application running on the host machine through the kernel debug transport.
 That processor is typically running with interrupts completely disabled, and is essentially spinning on the debug transport hardware waiting for commands to come from the debugger.

+### Import and exports

 KDNET extensibility modules have exactly one explicit export – KdInitializeLibrary.
 They also have no explicit imports.
 KDNET extensibility modules are passed a pointer to a structure with a list of the routines they are allowed to call by KDNET when it calls KdInitializeLibrary.
 No other routines can be called.
 Period.
 KDNET extensibility modules that have any imports are incorrectly designed, and will not be supported.

 If you dump the imports and exports of a KDNET extensiblity modules using link /dump /exports and link /dump /imports, you will see they have only one export (KdInitializeLibrary), and no imports.
 KDNET extensibility modules report their additional exports to KDNET by filling in function pointers in an export functions structure to which KDNET passes a pointer when KdInitializeLibrary is called.
 KDNET then uses the function pointers in that structure to call into the extensibility module and effect data transfers using the hardware supported by the module.
 KDNET determines whether the module is a packet based or byte based module by looking at which specific functions the module fills in the export function table in the structure.
 Some of those functions are for supporting packet based hardware, and others are for serial based hardware.
 Some of the functions in the table are used by both serial and packet based hardware (KdInitializeController, KdShutdownController, KdGetHardwareContextSize).

+### Code design

 KDNET extensibility modules should be written as single threaded code.
 They should not perform any synchronization.
 All kernel debug transports depend on the Windows kernel to do the proper synchronization when the debugger is entered.
 The kernel has a debugger lock that it takes when it enters the kernel debugger, and it also locks up the other processors in the system in an IPI when the debugger is entered.
 Those processors will be released, only when the kernel debugger running on the host tells the target machine to allow execution to continue.
 Because the kernel does this synchronization, the KDNET extensibility modules must absolutely not use any spinlocks, mutexes, gates, or any other Windows synchronization mechanism in their code.
 They should be written to directly program their respective hardware to send and receive packets and or bytes.

 KDNET extensibility module code should be made as absolutely simple as possible.
 This will help ensure that it is as bug free as possible, since debugging KDNET extensibility module code live on a machine is currently not possible without the use of a hardware debugger.
 You cannot use the kernel debugger to debug the kernel debug transport code.
 Attempting to do so will cause the machine to reboot due to a blown kernel stack (which typically ends with a double fault and reboot), or deadlock, or will cause the transport to be reentered, which in most cases will cause the transport to not work correctly.

+### KDNET extensibility modules naming conventions

 Your kernel debug transport module must follow one of two naming conventions for KDNET extensibility modules.
 If your module is for supporting PCI based, hardware, then it must be named kd_YY_XXXX.dll where XXXX is the PCI vendor ID of your hardware in hex, and YY is the PCI class for your hardware.
 There are several KDNET extensibility modules that ship in the box in windows that support PCI based hardware.
 For example, Intel’s kd_02_8086.dll, Broadcom’s kd_02_14e4.dll, and Realtek’s kd_02_10ec.dll.
 You can look up registered PCI vendor IDs at https://www.pcisig.com/membership/member-companies  All of the PCI based KDNET extensibility modules use the vendor VID of the hardware they support in hex as the last 4 characters in the name of their module.
 The class code for most of the in box modules is 02, because they are network class devices, and therefore have a PCI class of 0x02 in their PCI config space.
 Winload.exe builds the name of PCI based KDNET extensibility modules by reading the PCI device class and the PCI VID of the selected debug device from its PCI configuration space, and tries to load a module with those identifiers in the name.
 If your device has a PCI class code that is not the network 0x02 class, then you must use the correct PCI class code in hexadecimal for your device, in the name of your KDNET extensibility module.
 Otherwise, your module will not be loaded correctly by winload.
 The `_02_` in each of those names is the PCI class code for network class devices in hex.
 This code is also found and read from the PCI configuration space of the debug device.